Chinese envoy heads to North Korea for rare talks

 Delury said it would be important to see how Song was received in Pyongyang and how the visit was reported in North Korea's state media.

-"If he meets Kim Jong Un, that would be a very strong messages that North Korea is willing to improve the relationship with China but I would be surprised if that happens," he said.
+"If he meets Kim Jong Un, that would be a very strong message that North Korea is willing to improve the relationship with China but I would be surprised if that happens," he said.

 "The way that the North Korean's report the visit, who he meets, and the tone of the reporting will tell us something about whether it was positive and some progress made, or whether it was a surly exchange."